jlarriba/TUI-ConsoleLauncher/PRIVACY_POLICY.md

 ## Third-Party Services

-TUI-XO Console Launcher does not integrate with any third-party analytics, advertising, or tracking services.
+TXT Launcher does not integrate with any third-party analytics, advertising, or tracking services.

 ## Open Source

-TUI-XO Console Launcher is open source.
+TXT Launcher is open source.
 You can review the complete source code at: https://github.com/jlarriba/TUI-ConsoleLauncher

 ## Children's Privacy